csci338/fall2024/pages/_assignments/lab03.md

 $ git branch -D one-set
 ```

-## Submission

-Commit your `answers.md` to your branch in the `software-engineering` repository and make a pull request.
-Include some markdown and a screenshot (or some other pic) in your Github description.

 ## Summary

 We've learned a lot about Git in this lab, but much of it should have